-- Applications proposing to address specific confinement facilities which demonstrate high incidence of sexual abuse based on data reported annually to BJS - Applications proposing to address specific confinement facilities that demonstrate significant progress in PREA-related policy and protocol review and which propose to use project funds to implement clearly prioritized and demonstrated need(s) and agree to provide a report on the improvement efforts so that others may learn from the experience. - Applications which propose to address specific findings of the BJS reports Sexual Victimization in Prisons and Jails Reported by Inmates, 2008-09 and Sexual Victimization in Juvenile Facilities Reported by Youth, 2008-09 including specific variations in victimization rates and the circumstances of victimization. - Applications that propose to rigorously evaluate their efforts toward the elimination of sexual abuse in confinement environments, share results with the field through BJA and the Resource Center, and have identified a research partner.
+- State government agencies are the only eligible applicants under this solicitation.
+However, proposed projects must focus on furthering the intent of PREA in local adult and juvenile correctional facilities.
+Applications submitted by state government agencies that provide comprehensive strategies for juvenile detention centers, jails, lockup facilities, and tribal detention facilities, will be prioritized and considered for award selection.
+Applications proposing to address specific local adult and juvenile confinement facilities which demonstrate high (above the national average) incidence of sexual abuse based on data reported annually to BJS, or other available data that suggest past problems with sexual abuse within the facility.
+According to 2008 data, BJS suggests 4.4 percent of the prison population and 3.1 percent of the jail population within the United States suffered sexual abuse during that year. - Applications proposing to address specific confinement facilities that demonstrate significant progress in PREA-related policy and protocol review and which propose to use project funds to implement clearly prioritized and demonstrated need(s) and agree to provide a report on the improvement efforts so that others may learn from the experience. - Applications which propose to address specific findings of the BJS reports Sexual Victimization in Prisons and Jails Reported by Inmates, 2008-09 and Sexual Victimization in Juvenile Facilities Reported by Youth, 2008-09 including specific variations in victimization rates and the circumstances of victimization, or other available data that suggest past problems with sexual abuse within the facility. - Applications that propose to rigorously evaluate their efforts toward the elimination of sexual abuse in confinement environments, share results with the field through BJA and the Resource Center, and have identified a research partner.